Woman talking on the phone on the couch

 Adjusting to the right to disconnect laws may take some time and a bit of trial and error to get used to in the early stages.
 Schedule regular catchups with your employees to learn what’s working and where changes need to be made.

-it's time we updated our documentation
+It's time we updated our documentation

 Review employment contracts to determine if they need updating and review existing flexibility arrangements to ensure they are current.
 Prepare or update policies relating to the use of work technology outside ordinary working hours.
 You should also revise, and if necessary, amend employee position descriptions to ensure they clearly reflect expectations regarding outside hours contact.